Night of the Garter

 Night of the Garter is a 1933 British comedy film directed by Jack Raymond and starring Sydney Howard, Winifred Shotter and Elsie Randolph.

-The film was made at British and Dominion's Elstree Studios by the producer Herbert Wilcox for release by United Artists.
-It was based on the play Getting Gertie's Garter by Avery Hopwood and Wilson Collison.
+It was written by Marjorie Gaffney and Austin Melford based on the play Getting Gertie's Garter by Avery Hopwood and Wilson Collison, and was made at British and Dominion's Elstree Studios by the producer Herbert Wilcox for release by United Artists.
 The film's sets were designed by the art director Andrew Mazzei.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

 Premise

 A bridegroom searches for his bride's missing jewelled garter.